Stonley890/mc-console-bot/README.md

 ### 5. Download and Install Python
 1. If you already have Python installed, skip to step six.
-2. Go to https://www.python.org/downloads/ and either download the latest source release or (if using Linux) install `python3` using your package manager.
+2. Go to https://www.python.org/downloads/ and either download the latest source release or install `python3` using your package manager.
 3. Follow the installation steps.

 ### 6. Install required packages